ZouhirYachou/RGsB_Switcher_IBUS_BMW/README.md

 ## Safety / Warnings
-- Tested inside the car for few hours while driving, nothing blew up, yes, but the design can be improved to be more resilient to car electric systems.
+- Tested inside the car for 2 weeks, nothing blew up, yet, but the design can be improved to be more resilient for car electric systems.

 ## Todo list